testitquickly/Python-Schooling/README.md

 I am interested in test design issues, advanced trainings for new QA stuff and sometimes Python.
 Happy with baritone guitars and Robert Heinlein’s books.

-This repository is my 'school bench' with Python based on Al Sweigart lessons, so welcome.
+This repository is my 'school bench' with Python based on Al Sweigart lessons in russian language, so welcome.

 Personal Website: [testitquickly.com](https://testitquickly.com/)